 This command toggles a lock on the display.
-If The display was off, or on temporatily, it will be turned on, and the 30 second timer will be disabled.
+If The display was off, or on temporarily, it will be turned on, and the 30 second timer will be disabled.
 If it was on, it will be turned off.
+If you think the display will timeout, but you want to be sure that it will go off without waiting, hit the T key twice.
+The first one will lock the display on, and the second one will turn it off.